fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Using <i>strict</i> is suggested by the official documentation.

 <!-- <i>noUnusedLocals</i> gives an error if a local variable is unused and <i>noUnusedParameters</i> when a function has unused parameters.  -->
-<i>noUnusedLocals</i> prevents having unused local variables, and <i>noUnusedParameters</i> throws an error is a function has unused parameters.
+<i>noUnusedLocals</i> prevents having unused local variables, and <i>noUnusedParameters</i> throws an error if a function has unused parameters.

 <i>noFallthroughCasesInSwitch</i> ensures that in a _switch case_ each case ends with a  _return_ or a _break_ statement.

 <i>esModuleInterop</i> allows interoperability between commonJS and ES Modules, see more [in documentation](https://www.typescriptlang.org/v2/en/tsconfig#esModuleInterop).

 Now that we have our preferred configuration set, let's continue by installing <i>express</i> and of course also <i>@types/express</i>.
-Since this is a real project, which is intended to be grown over time we will use eslint from the very  beginning:
+Since this is a real project, which is intended to be grown over time, we will use eslint from the very  beginning:

 ```sh
 npm install express